 The MBNA True Line Mastercard has no annual fee and comes with an interest rate of 12.99%.
 That’s notable for two reasons: 1.)
 12.99% is far lower than the standard credit card interest rate of 19.99%, and 2.) almost every other low interest card from Canada’s big banks come with an annual fee while the MBNA True Line has none.

-The card also comes with a balance transfer offer of 0% APR for the first ten months.
-So, you can transfer your debts from your other credit cards to the MBNA True Line and pay them off without spending a cent on interest for ten months (though, you’ll have to pay a 3% balance transfer fee).
+The card also comes with a balance transfer offer of 0% APR for the first twelve months.
+So, you can transfer your debts from your other credit cards to the MBNA True Line and pay them off without spending a cent on interest for a whole year (though, you’ll have to pay a 3% balance transfer fee).

 MBNA True Line® Gold Mastercard®